sheadawson/silverstripe-bash-deploy/README.md

 ## Configuration

-* Create a configuration file for each site/branch you are deploying on the server.
-The config files should be stored in and named in the format
+* Create a configuration file for each site you are deploying on the server.
+You can use config/site.default as a template
 ```
-~/deploy/config/nameofsite-branch
+~/deploy/config/nameofsite
 ```

 ```